transcode-open/RuneUI/README.md

 In satellite mode your local instance of MPD forwards most calls to an instance of MPD running on another (probably more powerful) machine.
-The larger machine takes care of indexing your music collection.
-The MPD satellite plays from the collection by reading it via Samba.
+The larger machine takes care of indexing your music collection and making it available on a Samba share.
+The MPD satellite reads music files from the Samba share and plays them locally.

 The second machine needs: